-6. Notes Payable
+4. Notes Payable

 Old Sarcos received two unsecured loans under the Paycheck Protection Program ("PPP") administered by the Small Business Administration, pursuant to the Coronavirus Aid, Relief, and Economic Security Act.
 The first loan, with a principal amount of \$2.4 million, was received in April 2020, and the second loan, with a principal amount of \$2.0 million, was received in March 2021.
 These PPP loans had an interest rate of 1.00% per year.
 The first PPP loan of \$2.4 million was forgiven during June 2021, and the second PPP loan of \$2.0 million was forgiven during November 2021.
-As of September 30, 2022, the Company did not have any outstanding debt.
+As of March 31, 2022, the Company did not have any outstanding PPP loans.

-7. Reverse Recapitalization
+5. Reverse Recapitalization